 WSI is the sole provider and administrator of workers’ compensation in North Dakota.
 WSI is an exclusive employer-financed, no-fault insurance system covering workplace injuries, illnesses, and death.
-North Dakota law does not allow private insurers to underwriter workers' compensation insurance in North Dakota.
+North Dakota law does not allow private insurers to underwrite workers' compensation insurance in North Dakota.

-North Dakota’s Workers’ Compensation law, with limited exceptions, requires all employers to insure all employees including fulltime, part-time, seasonal, and occasional workers before employees begin working.
+North Dakota’s Workers’ Compensation law, with limited exceptions, requires all employers to insure all employees including full-time, part-time, seasonal, and occasional workers before employees begin working.

 It is unlawful to deduct any portion of the premium from wages or salary of any employee.
 No agreement by an employee to waive rights to compensation under Title 65 is valid.

 An employer is a person who engages or receives the services of another for remuneration (meaning money or substitute for money).
 It includes individuals, the state, corporations and their officers, partnerships and their partners, limited liability companies and their managers, associations, legal representatives of a deceased person, receivers, and trustees.